alessandroamella/portfolio-v3/README.md

 ### Installation and usage

-- Run `pnpm install` both on `client` and `server` directories, start frontend and backend server from root directory with `pnpm dev`.
+- Run `pnpm install` on the root directory.
 - To build the client or server, run `pnpm build` (then run `pnpm start` to start) on the respective directory.